Julius Paulus: Paulus's legal works

 The Roman jurist Herennius Modestinus describes Paulus, along with Ulpian and Quintus Cervidius Scaevola, as among "the last of the great jurists".
-Paulus’ work was held in high respect.
+Paulus's work was held in high respect.

 He had written 319 various legal publications.
 His surviving works are extremely prolific, displaying a keen analysis of other opinions of jurists and Paulus expressed his legal views.
 He appears to have written on a great variety on legal subjects and had a thorough knowledge of legal subjects and law.

 Paulus comments on the jurists Javolenus Priscus, Quintus Cervidius Scaevola, Marcus Antistius Labeo, Salvius Julianus and Aemilius Papinianus.
 He is cited by the jurists Macer and Herennius Modestinus.
-His writing style is condensed and sometimes obscure; however, his work is just as good as the other Roman jurists.
-Paulus’ work has survived from excerpts, although his work needs to be carefully read to be understood.
+His writing style is condensed and sometimes obscure; however, his work is just as good as the other Roman jurists'.
+Paulus's work has survived from excerpts, although his work needs to be carefully read to be understood.

 Paulus was one of the five jurists whose opinions were made constitutionally authoritative in 426 by Roman Emperors Theodosius II and Valentinian III.
 Another legacy from Paulus is the inclusion of his writings in the Digest which was written and put together by Byzantine Emperor Justinian I.

-One sixth of the Corpus Juris Civilis in the Digest consists of Paulus’ work.
+One sixth of the Corpus Juris Civilis in the Digest consists of Paulus's work.
 He is the most excerpted Roman jurist in the Digest, ahead of Ulpian.
 The Digest attributes to Paulus the first articulation of the presumption of innocence in Roman law: Ei incumbit probatio qui dicit, non qui negat—"Proof lies on him who asserts, not on him who denies".
-Paulus in the Digest is also referred in two passages, which he gave a contrary opinion to Alexander Severus, but Severus chose Papinianus‘ opinion.
+Paulus in the Digest is also referred in two passages, which he gave a contrary opinion to Alexander Severus, but Severus chose Papinianus's opinion.

 Pseudo-Pauline works

 Due to his fame, several other works have been attributed to him, in particular the 3rd century compilation Pauli sententiae ("Paul's Views" or "Sentences").

-From Paulus’ surviving works and works attributed to him, the Sententiae ad Filium have the longest fragments.
+From Paulus's surviving works and works attributed to him, the Sententiae ad Filium have the longest fragments.